soyuka/doc/core/operations.md

 If you want to disable operations, you need to declare operations in your configuration.

-The following `Resource` definition exposes a `GET` operation for it's collection but not the `POST` one:
+The following `Resource` definition exposes a `GET` operation for its collection but not the `POST` one:

 <configurations>
 ```yaml